-Implementation of PBL in calculus class would provide the students more opportunities to think critically, represent their own creative ideas, and communicate with their peers mathematically [13].
+Implementation of PBL in calculus class would provide the students more opportunities to think critically, represent their own creative ideas, and communicate with their peers mathematically [18].
 A lot of researches show that PBL improved student learning and it widely use in educational settings.
-PBL can foster students' intrinsic motivations and develop their selflearning skills because it provides a student-centered and self-oriented learning for students to seek solutions to real world problems proposed that those who undertook PBL are significantly better in the development of critical thinking dispositions than those who took lecture courses [9][14][15].
+PBL can foster students' intrinsic motivations and develop their self-learning skills because it provides a student-centred and self-oriented learning for students to seek solutions to real world problems proposed that those who undertook PBL are significantly better in the development of critical thinking dispositions than those who took lecture courses [13][19][20].